mo7amedshaban/school-management-system/Notes.md

 #### yoeunes / toastr

-* for notification when isert success or fail
+* for notification when insert success or fail
 #### Html   classrooms.blade.php   controller/classroom/ store
 ```angular2html
 use it when add many columns